 Ironite comes in two forms: Liquid and granular.
 The iron supplement’s liquid version works best for sandy and alkaline soils, while the granular version is preferred for other types of soils.

-Ironite is not just for use on unhealthy lawns.
-You can apply the recommended amount of the iron supplement to other areas of your property.
+Ironite fertilizer is extremely versatile and can be used in many situations.
+It is not just for use on unhealthy lawns.
+You can apply the recommended amount of ironite fertilizer to other areas of your property.

 Ironite balances out the pH level of the soil to encourage growth for a wide variety of flora.